ibm-cloud-docs/vmwaresolutions/services/icp_overview.md

 ## Considerations when you delete IBM Cloud Private Hosted
 {: #icp_overview-remove}

 * Only the virtual machines (VMs) that were deployed during the initial installation of the {{site.data.keyword.cloud_notm}} Private Hosted service are deleted.
-Any node that is deployed after the installation will not be cleaned up.
+Any node that is deployed after the installation is not cleaned up.
-* {{site.data.keyword.cloud_notm}} will delete the VXLAN, DLR, and the Edge Gateway that was created during the initial deployment of {{site.data.keyword.cloud_notm}} Private Hosted.
+* {{site.data.keyword.cloud_notm}} deletes the VXLAN, DLR, and the Edge Gateway that was created during the initial deployment of {{site.data.keyword.cloud_notm}} Private Hosted.
 The VMs that you deployed on VXLAN will lose connectivity after the removal of the {{site.data.keyword.cloud_notm}} Private Hosted service is started.